Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-4.md

 Let's head over to our project root folder (`~/azurite-demo`) and create a Dockerfile by running `touch Dockerfile`.

-> If you prefer to use Visual Studio/dotnet's generation of a Dockerfile, that's perfectly fine as well
+> If you prefer to use Visual Studio/dotnet's generation of a Dockerfile, that's perfectly fine as well.

 First up is creating a build stage where we can use the .NET SDK to build and publish our application.
 We'll stick to a rather standard approach for this: